 But you’d be forgiven if you made the mistake of thinking a

 Wait, what about those people in Kentucky who made the Ark Encounter, the life-size Noah’s Ark which they claim is totally based on the bible?
-Read that bit of Genesis 6 again.
+Again, read your bible.
+Read that bit of Genesis 6 I just translated, in any translation you please.
+But remember, “ark” means box.
 God told Noah to build a box.
-Arguably log-cabin style, ’cause it’s made of
+Covered in

-The Kentucky monstrosity is entirely based on popular Christian culture, and what generations of American preachers and their art have speculated about Noah’s box.
+The Kentucky monstrosity is entirely based on popular Christian culture, based on what generations of American preachers and their art have speculated about Noah’s box.
 Something which actually requires less faith in God than Genesis is describing. ’Cause they imagine Noah built something seaworthy, that could survive on its own—instead of something God would have to miraculously preserve, and did.

 Did God flood all the land… or all the planet?